Friday, October 1, 2010

 Test #2

 I posted two songs from Hair.
-For those who don't know the musical, it was a work of art that was a direct response to the civil rights struggle and racism of the 60's.
+For those who don't know the musical, it was a work of art that was a direct response to the civil rights struggle and racism.
 I will post the two songs below.

 Black Boys is one part of a two part piece.
 Black women sing about how beautiful white men are, and then white women sing about how beautiful black men are.
 A trio of white women sing and dance: